FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Living Skyrim/Step 4 - Gameplay/_index.md

 linkTitle: "Step 4 - Gameplay"
 weight: 5
 description: >
-  Steps that need to be completed after installing Living Skyrim.
+  How to play Living Skyrim.
 ---